kengen1/RSP-Obsidian-Vault/algorithm_design_manual/ch1_introduction_to_algorithm_design.md

 ### Algorithm Design Philosophy

-* **Modeling**: Abstract a real-world problem intoa  clean problem suited for algorithmic solutions
+* **Modeling**: Abstract a real-world problem into a clean problem suited for algorithmic solutions
 * **Reasoning about Correctness**: Correct algorithms must align with well-defined problems